Austrojet

 Austrojet was an Austrian charter airline operated by BFS (Business Flight Salzburg Bedarfsflug GesmbH).
-The airline originally commenced scheduled services to boost the economy between western Austria and Bosnia and Herzegowina.
+Flight operations were started in 2006.
+Two years later the airline launched scheduled services to boost the economy between western Austria and Bosnia and Herzegowina.

 Destinations

-Since April 2008, Austrojet operated the Salzburg – Banja Luka route three times a week, with plans to fly to Tivat, Montenegro and Stuttgart, Germany.
-By January 2009, all references to scheduled service no longer appear on the Austrojet website.
+Since April 2008, Austrojet operated the Salzburg – Banja Luka route three times a week, with plans to fly to Tivat, Montenegro and Stuttgart, Germany later on.
+By January 2009, all references to scheduled service no longer appear in the Austrojet website.